thepowersgang/mrustc/README.md

 Support and Discussion
 ----------------------
-For problems that don't warrant opening an issue, join the IRC channel - `irc.freenode.net#mrustc`
+For problems that don't warrant opening an issue (e.g. help in running the compiler), join the IRC channel - `irc.libera.chat#mrustc`

 Current Features